 Rearrange the Song: The live version of "Try Not to Breathe" is somewhat faster and heavier, sounding more desperate and pained than the already-haunting studio version.

 "Mine Smell Like Honey" from Collapse Into Now was designed to sound like an 80s REM song, and is quite reminiscent of "These Days" in structure.
-However, it's pretty obvious that it was recorded later due to the Record of Loudness War mastering.
+However, it's pretty obvious that it was recorded later due to the Loudness War mastering.

 On tracks such as "Circus Envy", Stipe's vocals are purposefully mixed low in the mix, like he was on R.E.M.'s early work.
 Unlike that early work, they are mostly drowned out by extremely loud distorted guitar.
 This raw sound was later done on "Horse To Water" from Accelerate as well.